bmc/covid19/README.md

 etc. This repo is just a playground allowing me to experiment with the data, as well as  bone up on Jupyter and `matplotlib`.
 What you see is what you get.

+I generally check the notebooks into Git _with_ the results intact.
+That means you can browse to a notebook in GitHub, and it should render the notebook and its results.
+(GitHub can render Jupyter notebooks for display only.)

 The notebooks in this repository are released under a [Creative Commons Attribution-NonCommercial-ShareAlike](https://creativecommons.org/licenses/by-nc-sa/4.0/) (CC BY-NC-SA) license.